Eric-Guo/wechat/README.md

 A responder DSL can used in Rails controller, so giving a event based interface to handler message sent by end user from wechat server.

-Wechat provide OAuth2.0 as authentication service and possible to intergrated with devise/other authorization gems, [omniauth-wechat-oauth2](https://github.com/skinnyworm/omniauth-wechat-oauth2) is a good start
+Wechat provide OAuth2.0 authentication method `wechat_oauth2`, possible the easiest way, for the user perfer using devise style authorization gems, [omniauth-wechat-oauth2](https://github.com/skinnyworm/omniauth-wechat-oauth2) can be a good option.

 There is official [weui](https://github.com/weui/weui), which corresponding Rails gems called [weui-rails](https://github.com/Eric-Guo/weui-rails) available, if you prefer following the same UI design as wechat.